General Contact Information

 No changes will be made to students' academic records after the degree has been awarded.

 All degree requirements must be met before the date the degree is conferred.
 This includes:

 - Resolution of incomplete/temporary grades (INC, ABS,WA)

-- Permit and study abroad course grades (Official transcript from the host college must be submitted to the Baruch College, Registrar's Office.
-It is not recommended to go on permit or study abroad during your final semester; it may jeopardize your graduation.)
+- Permit and study abroad course grades (An official transcript from the host college must be submitted to the Registrar's Office at Baruch College.
+It is not recommended to go on permit or study abroad during your final semester, as it may jeopardize your graduation.)

 Cancellation of Graduation: